djanov/recup/README.md

 ```
 Be careful to keep between the **sourcemaps** lines because we're smashing multiple files
 into one. and that'll change the line numbers and source files for everything.
 But
-sourcemaps will kepp track of all of that for us.
+sourcemaps will kep track of all of that for us.

 Delete the **web/css** css directory before testing out, then run **gulp**.
 Now it's
 create only one **main.css** file and its map file.
 And it's got the CSS from both source